On temperature of a diamond: Local temperature

+We now return to take one more look at the wedge.
 Under the action of $V(t)=\mathrm{e}^{-it K_1}$, an arbitrary point of the wedge, $(x^0,x^1,x^2,x^3)$, will move along the orbit \ba (x^0 (t),x^1 (t),x^2 (t),x^3 (t)) = (x^0 \cosh t + x^1 \sinh t,x^1 \cosh t + x^0 \sinh t,x^2,x^3), \ea which is just a hyperbola in $(x^2,x^3)$ constant plane, $-(x^0 (t))^2+(x^1 (t))^2=w^2 = \mathrm{const}$, with $w=\frac{1}{a}$ being the inverse constant acceleration.
 The infinitesimal translation in proper time, $\tau$, then is given by \ba \mathrm{d}\tau^2 = (-(x^0)^2+(x^1)^2) \mathrm{d}t^2 \equiv w^2 \mathrm{d}t^2 . \ea This shows that the proper time for a natural observer differs from the ``physical'' Tomita-Takesaki time just by the choice of a scale, $\frac{\mathrm{d}\tau}{\mathrm{d}t} = w = \frac{1}{a}$.
 Another way to say this is that the natural Hamiltonian for an observer moving along the TT orbit is given by $2\pi a K_1$.
 Comparing this with the discussion above, we immediately conclude that this observer will see the Minkowski vacuum state as the KMS state at the temperature $T=\frac{a}{2\pi}$.
 This is, of course, the well-known result.

 A couple of comments are in order.
 First of all, the Tomita-Takesaki theory guarantees that each (faithful normal) state is KMS with respect to some dynamics for any given algebra of observables localized in some space-time region.
 What is special in the case of a wedge is that this dynamics has a clear geometric interpretation leading to the TT orbits along which the preferred observers move.
-This will be not true in general.\cite{Borchers:2000pv} Secondly, our derivation is purely local and does not depend on the actual form of these TT orbits.
+This will be not true in general.\cite{Borchers:2000pv,Brunetti:1992zf} Secondly, our derivation is purely local and does not depend on the actual form of these TT orbits.
 As long as we know that TT modular theory is given geometrically, the derivation applies.
 What is special in the case of a wedge is that the global TT time is proportional to proper times of the preferred observers, leading to the temperature being constant along each preferred trajectory.